Ohubabs/Mattermost-Team-EKS/README.md

     terraform apply --auto-approve

-### Step 15: Deploy the Prometheus and Grafana Helm Charts to perform real time monitoring of all cluster resources:
+### Step 16: Deploy the Nginx Ingresses for Mattermost, Prometheus & Grafana to expose those apps to the internet to at matter.devopsnetwork.net, matter-monitor.devopsnetwork.net, matter-dashboard.devopsnetwork.net.:

-Enter the observability/ directory
+Enter the ingress/ directory
 Execute the following commands:

     terraform init